Customer Comments: Regal Home Inspections

 Home Inspector About Tools: What Should Be A Requirement?

 When in the process of hiring a home inspector, ask them, “Do you ALWAYS use your combustible gas detector?”
-We do and you’d be surprised how often we find gas leaks.
+Brian and I do and you’d be surprised how often we find gas leaks.
 In at least 2 brand new houses, gas leaks have been found.
 More than once there have been hints of gas even before the meter was taken out.
 A few times outside.
 If one can smell gas outside it’s a substantial leak.
 Once, Frank was going through a crawl space and as I crawled under some pipes the gas odor was detected.
 The meter then confirmed the leak.
 But most of the times the gas detector finds the leak.

 https://youtu.be/k80rycnAt9A